Economy 7 Electricity

 - You’ll get the most benefit if your home is well insulated

 - Use plug-in or in-built timers to set your electrical appliances like washing machines, tumble dryers and dishwashers to come on overnight – while you’re on the cheaper rate

 How much electricity do I have to use at night to make Economy 7 worthwhile?

-Depending on where you live, we advise that you’d have to use at least 27% to 36% of your electricity during off-peak times for it to be worth you having an Economy 7 meter instead of a standard single rate meter.
+Depending on where you live, we advise that you’d have to use at least 29% to 33% of your electricity during off-peak times for a credit meter and at least 15% to 19% for a pre-payment meter for it to be worth having an Economy 7 standard tariff instead of a standard single-rate tariff.
 This is based on a customer on our standard tariff with medium consumption of 4,300 kWh a year, as defined by Ofgem in its Typical Domestic Consumption Values.
 It will vary according to your actual usage, payment method and tariff.